gabrielachavez2019/Zika_MD/README.md

 Now that we have simulated our RNA, we should run some analysis on the system.
 What types of data are important?
 This is an important question to ask before running the simulation, so you should have some ideas about the types of data you will want to collect in your own systems.
 For this tutorial, a few basic tools will be introduced.

 The first is trjconv, which is used as a post-processing tool to strip out coordinates, correct for periodicity, or manually alter the trajectory (time units, frame frequency, etc).
 For this exercise, we will use trjconv to account for any periodicity in the system.
-The protein will diffuse through the unit cell, and may appear "broken" or may "jump" across to the other side of the box.
+The RNA molecule will diffuse through the unit cell, and may appear "broken" or may "jump" across to the other side of the box.
 To account for such actions, issue the following:

 `gmx trjconv -s md_0_1.tpr -f md_0_1.xtc -o md_0_1_noPBC.xtc -pbc mol -center`